ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-1-init.md

 Place your Learning Path in the category closest to the environment where the software runs.
 The tags on the [front page of the website](/) help explain the categories.
 Feel free to ask on GitHub if you are unsure which category best matches your Learning Path.
 {{% /notice %}}

+You can also add a new install guide.
+Install guides are short descriptions providing commonly used information to install tools and software.
+Install guides are easy to reference from multiple Learning Paths and avoid repetition.

 ### Create a new Learning Path

+This section creates a new Learning Path.
+Refer to the next section to create a new install guide.

 Start creating your Learning Path from the template provided using a straightforward one-line command.
 For example, to create a new Learning Path with the directory name `my-new-learning-path` under the `microcontrollers` category, run the following command from the root directory of this project:
 ```bash